The Exponents: 1980s: Dance Exponents

-The band's fourth album Amplifier was co produced by John Jansen and Doug Rogers and released on Roger's Zulu label in 1986.
+The band's third album Amplifier was co produced by John Jansen and Doug Rogers and released on Roger's Zulu label in 1986.
 Amplifier featured the single "Caroline Skies" and re-recordings of "Sex and Agriculture" and "Only I Could Die (And Love You Still)".
 After only a moderate response to the album, Eddie Olson left the group and the band moved to Britain in 1987 and attracted A&R interest, but did not gain a record contract.
 During their four-year hiatus in the UK, Luck continued to write and accumulated a number of strong songs which were demoed by the band.